craigmbooth/craigmbooth.github.io/about/index.md

 ## Who Am I

 I spent a decade (2003-2013) working in theoretical astrophysics and high performance computing, as a PhD candidate in Durham, England and then as a postdoc in Leiden, The Netherlands and finally in Chicago.
 Somewhere along the way I realized that I loved the computing more than the actual astrophysics and made the decision to move into industry and work on new and exciting areas.
-I am currently a hands-on CTO, who loves building teams and building siftware.
+I am currently a hands-on CTO, who loves building teams and building software.
 I work at [Packback](https://www.packback.co).
 Some of my personal projects are available on my blog.

 ## Work History